Georges Urbain: Elements

 As of 1919, Urbain had completed an extensive study of phosphorescence spectra, and demonstrated that trace impurities could dramatically alter results.
 By introducing impurities into artificially prepared mixtures, he was able to duplicate the results reported by other researchers, again testing claims about possible new elements.

 Urbain was also a composer and sculptor.

+His son was the hydrologist and climatologist Pierre Urbain.